mrled/progfiguration/docs/src/user-reference/concepts.rst

 Function
     A function is a mapping of a node to a set of roles.
-    Functions are defined inside the inventory config file only (and do not have a Python module associated with them).
+    Functions are defined inside the host store only -- unlike groups and nodes, they don't have an object associated with them.

-    A node can only have one function.
+    A node can only have one function, but the function can map to multiple roles.
+    When a node is provisioned, the roles associated with the function are applied to the node.